 - If frozen, fully thaw in the fridge rather than defrosting in the microwave.

-- Marinade at least 24 hours using a mixture of spices or my venison marinade recipe below.
+- Marinade at least 24 hours using a mixture of spices or my venison marinade recipe.

 - Never overcook!